 Clipper Blade17-4 PHThis part is a clipper blade used in an electric hair trimmer.

-Down Hole Tool Slip17-4 PHThis part provides a frictional hold between a frac plug and a pre-existing pipe during oil extraction.
+Down Hole Tool Slip17-4 PHThis part provides a frictional hold between a packer and a pre-existing pipe during oil extraction

 Killacycle Coupling17-4 PHThis part is a taper lock coupling designed for a high-end, custom motorcycle.